William S. Burroughs in New York

 William S. Burroughs

-He is usually described as a famous author, but his notoriety for drug abuse and addiction plus open homosexuality in his life and writing may be how his name and notoriety are known to so many people who have never, and would never, read anything he wrote.
+Burroughs is usually described as a famous author, but his notoriety for drug abuse and addiction plus open homosexuality in his life and writing may be how his name are known to so many people who have never, and would never, read anything he wrote.

 Not a Hagiography